fbpx

 Research from NCBI shows that catching urinary tract infections (UTIs) early and treating them properly can help lower the chances of seniors developing delirium.
 These studies suggest that it’s essential to regularly check for UTIs in older patients who are showing signs of confusion or changes in behaviour so that we can prevent delirium.

-Uti in seniors
+uti in seniors

 Recognising UTI Symptoms and Delirium in Seniors